 I make plans.

 Currently, I’m making plans to be at Oceanside Pride by the Beach on June 6th, 2026.
 Eeeeeek!!
 I’m getting excited to be there.
-Please come by visit me and the folks at Waves, Psych Co.
+Please come by to visit me and the folks at Waves, Psych Co.